fallahn/xygine/tutorial/part_6/readme.md

     }

 These two functions are used for book keeping of the entity pool.
 The first finds the next available entity and returns it.
-If the pool is currently full of active entities then the function below is called to resize the pool.
+If the pool currently has no free entities then the function below is called to resize the pool.
 This is where entities are actually created, adding the `Transform`, `AudioEmitter` and `ParticleEmitter` components.
 Note that here the audio source is applied to the `AudioEmitter` and the